LafColITS/moodle-local_course_merge/README.md

 Installation
 ------------
 Copy the course_merge folder into your /local directory and visit your Admin Notification page to complete the installation.

+The [Course meta link](https://docs.moodle.org/403/en/Course_meta_link) enrollment method must be enabled and in that plugin teacher and student roles must be synchronized.

 Usage
 -----